-Miranda Lambert Marries Brendan Mclloughlin In Secret Wedding
+Miranda Lambert Marries Brendan Mcloughlin In Secret Wedding

 In the Instagram photos, Miranda Lambert reveals that Brendan Mcloughlin is the “love of her life” and that her heart is “full,” as she thanked her new husband for simply loving her.

-The stunning marriage news comes just days after Lambert made headlines for some less than nice behavior at a Nashville restaurant last weekend.
+The stunning marriage news comes just days after Lambert made headlines for some less-than-nice behavior at a Nashville restaurant last weekend.

 As previously reported by the Inquisitr, Lambert was allegedly having dinner at Stoney River Steakhouse on Sunday when a man that Miranda was dining with engaged in a heated argument with another patron of the restaurant.

-TMZ reports that things got so intense during the fight, the Miranda had to be held back after the man approached her table and began screaming.
+TMZ reports that things got so intense during the fight, that Miranda had to be held back after the man approached her table and began screaming.
 Lambert even allegedly got so angry that she took a bowl of salad and dumped it on the man’s wife.

 Police were called to the scene, but the country music singer and her party were reportedly long gone by the time the authorities got there.
 It is unclear if the man who engaged in the fight with Miranda was her new husband, Brendan.